Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 Let's take a small detour into a data structure used in DMP and XCMP.

-Problem: Parachains should be able to cheaply determine the state of the entire message queue.
+**Problem**: Parachains should be able to cheaply determine the state of the entire message queue.

-Problem: Relay Chain state proofs are expensive and should be minimized.
+**Problem**: Relay Chain state proofs are expensive and should be minimized.

 Solution: Message Queue Chains (MQC)